browserify/browserify/readme.markdown

 # plugins

-For some use less common cases, a transform is not sufficiently extensible.
+For some more advanced use-cases, a transform is not sufficiently extensible.
 Plugins are modules that take the bundle instance as their first parameter and an option hash as their second.